mnemesong/class-model/README.md

 /**
  * Checks object is valid as a Model
  */
-export declare function objValidModel(): PropertyValidator;
+export declare function objValidModel(construct: Function|null = null): PropertyValidator;

 /**
  * Checks object has keys